siglens/siglens-docs/docs/instrument-traces/dotnet-app.md

 ### Prerequisites
 - Siglens instance should be running on localhost with ingest port-4318.
 To do so you need to change the ingest port of Siglens to `4318` in `server.yaml`
 - .Net app (refer the documentation below if you don't have the setup for .Net app)
+- To begin with the setup of .NET app you must have .NET SDK installed locally.
+You can download it from [here](https://dotnet.microsoft.com/en-us/download/dotnet)

 ### Set up for .Net application

-Note: You need to have .NET SDK installed

 To begin, set up an environment in a new directory called dotnet-app.
 Within that directory, execute following command:
 ```